Kevin is the owner and President of Medicus Wealth Planning.

-Kevin lives in Riverton, Utah with his wife, Lauren, and their three children.
-They love doing anything outdoors as a family including camping, mountain biking, trail running, and triathlons.
+Kevin lives in Riverton, Utah with his wife, Lauren, and their four children.
+They love being active and spending time outdoors as a family including camping, mountain biking, trail running, and CrossFit.
 Kevin and Lauren are both "die-hard" Utah Jazz and Minnesota Vikings fans and never miss a game.

 Over the last 25 years, Dan has worked diligently to help companies and individuals make wise financial decisions.
 In 2013, he felt a calling to not only help companies and people with their acquisitions, but to also help them make wise decisions with their whole financial picture.
 He feels particular empathy and compassion for individuals whose marriages are being torn apart by poor financial decisions.
 He has seen this first-hand by hosting Dave Ramsey Financial Peace University courses and doing pro bono work for churches and charities like the Salt Lake Rescue Mission.
 According to Dan, "Financial literacy can change the destiny of not only the present generation, but future generations as well."

 Dan enrolled in the Personal Financial Planning Program at UVU in order to add textbook personal financial planning skills to his quiver of business financial skills while simultaneously working at a financial planning firm in Salt Lake City.
-With a CFP® designation, he is proud to change families’ destinies.
+With a CFP® designation, he is proud to help families change their destinies.

 In 2018, he joined Medicus Wealth Planning because he appreciates the fee-only financial philosophy shared by everyone at the firm.
 Additionally, he enjoys working at a firm where there are no fiefdoms, no commissions, no products to push, no quotas and no attitude.
 The only thing we are interested in is attaining our clients' financial goals.
 Dan focuses on teaching people how to be financially literate.
 He does this through his workshops and the solid financial advice he delivers through his comprehensive financial planning services.

 While attending the University of Utah, Dan was introduced to European history and culture through various study abroad opportunities.
 He attended Cambridge University in England; Christian Albrecths Universitaet in Kiel; Heidelberg Universitaet in Heidelberg, Germany; and the Aegean Institute in Greece.
-He later went back east to graduate school in Virginia and ultimately go to Thunderbird in Arizona for business school.
+He holds a Masters from the University of Virginia and an MBA from Thunderbird School of Global Management.

-After Thunderbird, he lived and worked for a multinational Oberhausen, Germany EPC contractor, Deutsche Babcock, where he worked in corporate finance and business development.
+After graduation from Thunderbird, Dan moved to Oberhausen, Germany to work for Deutsche Babcock, an international EPC contractor, where he worked in corporate finance and business development.
 While there, he met his wife, Evelyn, while she was working towards her M.D. at the Universitaet of Essen Medical School.
 The Looses eventually returned to raise their family in the West.
 They now reside in Bountiful with their four children.